dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_docker.md

 ## Custom certificates

 If an existing Elasticsearch cluster is being used, provide the required CA to the solution to allow certificate validation.
 Otherwise, a certificate must be created for each component.
-For more information on how to create certificates using Policy Studio, see [Configure certificate](/docs/apim_administration/apigtw_admin/general_certificates/#configure-an-x509-certificate).

-After created the corresponding certificates and keys based on your own CA, save them in the folder: `config/certificates`.
-Afterwards, these certificates must be configured in the `.env` file as bellow:
+The script `config/certificates/gen_certs_and_keys.sh` creates the corresponding certificates and keys in the folder: `config/certificates`.
+Afterwards, these certificates must be configured in the `.env` file:

 ```bash
 API_BUILDER_SSL_KEY=config/certificates/corporate-certificate.key